Colinm9361/CYOA-Dark-Fantasy/church-bells.md

-# The city church bells start ringing, and the people arounnd all start to follow the chimes of the bell.
+# The city church bells start ringing, and the people around all start to follow the chimes of the bell.
 What do you do?

 ### [Walk towards the Church](walk-to-church/man-try-to-kill-you.md)